kzvonarek/Flappy-Clone/README.md

 # CwappyClone
-"Cwappy Bird" a clone of Flappy Bird, done to learn Unity again.
+"Cwappy Bird" a clone of Flappy Bird by Dong Nguyen, began to learn Unity again.

 Done as of 6/25/24.
 First solo project.